Reasons to leave Auckland #2

 Is there anything that you or your family are missing about the city?

 What are you finding to be the major benefits of living out of the city?

 - 10 -15 minutes from Uretiti beach, Waipu Cove and Langs beach.
 What a fantastic way to start the day.

 What would be your message to anyone considering a similar move?

 We made the move as we wanted to improve the quality of our lives.
 It was scary giving up our jobs, particularly without a guaranteed income, but things just seemed to fall into place.
 We don’t have the income we once did but our lives have improved tenfold.
 There is so little stress now and we have more time to pursue our interests.
 If we ever have any doubts, sitting on our deck with a glass of wine in our hands, overlooking the beautiful countryside with a glimpse of the sea soon puts them to rest.

 My advice to anyone considering a similar move is to bite the bullet and do it now; things have a way of falling into place and working out!

-Looking at making a move to the country?
+Looking to leave the big city and make a move to the country?
 Call the team at goodGround Real Estate today – we’re your rural property experts!